Mudbound (film): Release

+Reception

 Critical response

 On Rotten Tomatoes, the film has an approval rating of 97% based on 199 reviews, with an average rating of 8.20/10.
 The site's critical consensus reads, "Mudbound offers a well-acted, finely detailed snapshot of American history whose scenes of rural class struggle resonate far beyond their period setting."
 On Metacritic the film has a weighted average score of 85 out of 100, based on 44 critics, indicating "universal acclaim".

 Richard Roeper of the Chicago Sun-Times gave the film 3.5 out of 4 stars, praising the cast and direction.
 Writing for Rolling Stone, Peter Travers also gave the film 3.5 out of 4 stars, praising Blige's performance and Rees' direction, saying: "The director and her cinematographer Rachel Morrison do wonders with the elements that batter the people of every race and social class in the Delta.
 But it's the storm raging inside these characters that rivets our attention and makes Mudbound a film that grabs you and won't let go."

 In 2019, The A.V.
 Club named Mudbound on its list of the 100 best movies of the 2010s.